 To answer these questions, you have to go back to God’s original design for Adam and Eve and how the effects of sin altered His intent.
 The Lord made Adam for Himself (Genesis 2:7).
 He created Adam in His image (leader) and gave him things to do (work).
 It was a perfect world from Adam’s perspective.
 He basked in the glory of the Lord and spent his time doing things for God.

 God intrinsically tied Adam’s identity to leading and doing, which is why when you degrade a man’s leadership and ability to perform, you damage the man.
 It is emasculating not to work and provide, which is a significant part of a man’s identity.
 Adam was a leading man who worked for the Lord while living in His satisfying pleasure.

 What women want

+It was no longer proper for Adam to think that working away from home is all that mattered (Ephesians 5:29).
+Eve was part of his increasing responsibilities (1 Peter 3:7).
 There is a vulnerability to a woman that is strikingly different from a man.
-God made her this way because of what she is called to do: follow, submit, and serve her husband, which begs a paramount question: if you had to follow, submit, and serve someone, what are the two necessary assurances you need from that person?
+God made her to follow, submit, and serve her husband, which begs a crucial question: if you had to follow, submit, and serve someone, what are the two necessary assurances you need from that person?

 Put yourself in Eve’s shoes.
 If you had to hook your wagon to a man, what would you be thinking?
 “If I have to submit to your leadership and provision, you better love and protect me.”